 The toxicity of nicotine to dogs and cats has been studied more.
 In dogs and cats, the deadly dose of nicotine has been estimated to be at least 20-100 milligrams.
-However, the volume of a lethal dose presumably depends on the weight of the animal.
+However, presumably the weight of the animal determines how much nicotine is lethal.
 If the changes proposed in the Proposal increase the use of nicotine pouches, pets could be exposed to more nicotine pouches than at present, which would have negative effects on animal health.